 Beginner’s Guide To Making and Canning Blueberry Jam

-A few weeks back, I gave a friend a jar of strawberry jam, and she gave me a huge compliment.
-Her sweet girl has a sweet tooth, and she ate the entire jar of jam!
-My dear friend asked me if I would show her how to make jam.
+My friend asked me if I would show her how to make jam.
 Would I?
 Of course!
-What a great opportunity for my daughter and I to spend some time with our friends!
+What a great opportunity to spend some time with friends!

 Since strawberries are out of season, we opted for blueberry…my favorite.
+I recently went blueberry picking and the berries were plump, juicy, and plentiful!

 This recipe for blueberry jam is super easy…only 4 ingredients.

 A jar of homemade blueberry jam, wrapped in ribbon, makes the perfect gift.
-Put these away for the holidays and you have a great little gift for a hostess, teacher, colleague,or neighbor.
+Put these away for the holidays and you have a great little gift for a hostess, teacher, colleague, or neighbor.

 I just run my jars, lids, and rings through the top rack of my dishwasher before I plan on making jam, so they will be ready.